fbardos/website/content/escooter/dashboard_overview_wthur.md

 ### Section 3: Moving Scooter
 ![section moving scooters](../images/section_moving.png)

-Contains charts for stationary data.
-Whenever a scooter is parked in a location, these are the charts they refer to.
+Contains charts for moving scooters, from calculated trips.
 Expected data quality: medium.
 The following prerequisites must be fulfilled for a high data quality:

 * The data from tha API must be updated regularly (< 10 minutes).
 See section data quality for more information.